jackphillipsjmu/com-jsonschema-custom/README.md

     includeAdditionalProperties = false
 }
 ```
 - Add a JSON schema file to your project in the `$PROJECT_DIR/src/main/resources/schema` directory.
-To see what is supported with the base JSON Schema to POJO library check out their [https://github.com/joelittlejohn/jsonschema2pojo](Git repository).
+To see what is supported with the base JSON Schema to POJO library check out their [GitHub repository](https://github.com/joelittlejohn/jsonschema2pojo).
 - Build your project and use your generated classes!

 ## Example JSON Schema File